 Converting your loft can be a fun, exciting (and much needed) project.
-They are extremely popular for good reason, but the truth is, not all homes are eligible for loft conversions.
+They are extremely popular and add value to your property, but the truth is, not all homes are eligible for loft conversions, and it will cost you tens of thousands of pounds.
 Your property may not be right for a loft conversion, because of building regulations, preservation restrictions and so many other factors.

-Although it’s disappointing, because you won’t be able to convert your loft to use it as you had perhaps hoped, there are still ways to make the most out of the space.
+Although it’s disappointing if you won’t be able to convert your loft to use it as you had perhaps hoped, there are still ways to make the most out of the space.
 Let’s take a look at it all closer:

 How To Find Out If You Can Have A Loft Conversion